LuigiRussoDev/Covid19Detection/README.md

 ### Dataset

-About dataset I used the following: https://github.com/ieee8023/covid-chestxray-dataset This dataset is the best known at the moment as regards the chest X-ray images from Covid19.
+I used dataset at the following link: https://github.com/ieee8023/covid-chestxray-dataset This dataset is the best known at the moment as regards the chest X-ray images from Covid19.
 In particular, attention is paid to the repository is currently still "working in progress".
+That's means it's always in updating mode.

-The dataset made available by the author pays attention to pneumonia diseases since COVID19 is a virus that attacks the lungs causing Pneumonia.
+The dataset made available by the author pays attention to Pneumonia diseases since COVID19 is a virus that attacks the lungs causing Pneumonia.
 So the dataset mainly provides a subdivision between: Pneumonia cases (MERS, SARS, and ARDS) and COVID19.
-The data are few in previous repository.
+2 classes.

-I opted to add more data to my dataset both in train and in test in order to achieve much performance and to reach 70% for training and 30% for testing in case of Pneumonia cases.
+I opted to add more data to my dataset both in train and in test in order to achieve much performance and to reach 70% for training and 30% for testing in case of Pneumonia class.
-Another class was used.
+In this work it was used a third class.
 In this case I have used class "normal" to indentify a good status of healthy.
 The added class "Normal" and the additional data for penumonia cases are available at the follow link: https://www.kaggle.com/paultimothymooney/detecting-pneumonia-in-x-ray-images The images between the two datasets are both X-RAY.